codiga/vscode-plugin/README.md

 ## Setup

+**Note**: Setup is necessary only if you need to use your personal recipes or code analysis rules.
+By default, it uses a set of predefined public and safe recipes and code verification rules.

-### Getting API keys from Code Inspector
+### Getting API keys from Codiga

-You need an APU Token from [Code Inspector](https://code-inspector.com).
+You need an API Token from [Codiga](https://codiga.io).
-Log on [Code Inspector](https://frontend.code-inspector.com) using your GitHub, GitLab or Bitbucket account.
+Log on [Codiga](https://frontend.codiga.io) using your GitHub, GitLab or Bitbucket account.

 Then, in your preferences, generate a new API key as shown below.